telwoo/final-project/README.md

 ### Technologies, languages, tools, and algorithms used throughout the project
   - Languages used: Python/Jupyter Notebook/PostgresSQL
-  - Algorithm used: sklearn.model_selection, R-Squared and Ordinary Leasing Square model to scale the features and split/train/import data
+  - Algorithm used: sklearn.model_selection, R-Squared and Ordinary Leasing Square model to scale the features and split/train/import the data

 ### Results of analysis
 - Mentioned in Machine Learning section below.